magicproduct/fp8-task-template/README.md

   that target the key functionality precisely.s

 ## How to conduct the task
+- Use a py39 environment
+- Ensure that your task can be executed on an x86 CPU
-Implement the desired functionality by fleshing out the functionality of the `src/solution.py` file.
+- Implement the desired functionality by fleshing out the functionality of the `src/solution.py` file.